Welcome Web viewers. We are the Southern Tier Chapter of ABATE of New York, Inc

 We work closely with several other motorcycle groups such as the Motorcycle Rider’s Foundation (MRF) and the American Motorcyclist Association (AMA).
 As a whole we keep our members informed of what’s going on and what we can do to help a bill be passed or defeated.

 We welcome you to use this site’s calendar of events as a referral to what’s happening locally.
 You might find some of these of interest to you.
-Or maybe you’d like to post your events on our calendar.
+Or maybe you would like to post your events on our calendar.
 If so, please contact Shelly, our Webmaster, and she’ll hook you up.
 Also enjoy some of the pictures of past times, and events.
 We’re not all business, we like to ride and have fun too.

 If you discover a police checkpoint clearly pulling over only motorcyclists, send an SMS text message to our main phone number, 347-410-6783.
 Make the first word of your message checkpoint (spelling counts!), followed by a brief description (140 characters or less) of the checkpoint's location.
 Your text will be published to our Checkpoint RSS/XML feed and our Twitter account within 5 minutes.